distrust-foundation/sig/README.md

 ### Why Bash?

-Because it is easy to quickly verify at any time, has wide OS compatibility andthe majority of the needed operations are calling other programs already on your system like gpg and openssl.
+Because it is easy to quickly verify at any time, has wide OS compatibility and the majority of the needed operations are calling other programs already on most systems like gpg and openssl.

 If this were in another language it would be harder to audit on the fly, would require the user to have a specific language toolchain installed, and it would